RockwellAutomation/ra-emulate3d-core-samples/README.md

 ## Contributing
 We are currently not accepting contributions at this time.

+All queries about this repository should be directed to **Emulate3DSupport@rockwellautomation.com**.

 ## License
 Permission to modify and redistribute is granted under the terms of the MIT License.